 Upsizing your house is a little more involved than opting for the large drink and fry.
-The appeal of more space can be quite alluring, especially when you are crammed into a tiny space that just no longer does the job.
+The appeal of and upsize can be quite alluring, especially when you are crammed into a tiny space that just no longer does the job.
 If you are thinking about upsizing your home, then you may want to consider a few items prior to the final decision.
-While more room often makes a lot of sense, it can come with a cost that may be immediate or gradually add up.
+While more room often makes a lot of sense, it can come with a cost that may add up.
 At the same time, it may simply be time for something bigger, because no matter how many times you rearrange the furniture, it just never fits.

 Do You Want the Space or NEED It?